hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 ### Fedora and CentOS

-Fedora 28 (and newer) and CentOS 7 users can install the <a href="https://apps.fedoraproject.org/packages/s/libreswan" target="_blank">NetworkManager-libreswan-gnome</a> package, then configure the IPsec/XAuth VPN client using the GUI.
+Fedora 28 (and newer) and CentOS 8/7 users can install the `NetworkManager-libreswan-gnome` package using `yum`, then configure the IPsec/XAuth VPN client using the GUI.

 1. Go to Settings -> Network -> VPN.
 Click the **+** button.
 1. Select **IPsec based VPN**.